wasix-org/rust/src/bootstrap/README.md

 * A change in the default options.

-Changes that do not affect contributors to the compiler or users building rustc from source don't need an update to `VERSION`.
+Changes that do not affect contributors to the compiler or users building rustc from source don't need an update to `CONFIG_CHANGE_HISTORY`.

 If you have any questions, feel free to reach out on the `#t-infra/bootstrap` channel at [Rust Bootstrap Zulip server][rust-bootstrap-zulip].
 When you encounter bugs,